ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

 </div>
 I could be verbose here about the implications of students missing more than 20 days (truancy and court involvement usually happens at around 10 days); however, what's important to understand here is that--considering the sample as a whole--there is a slight negative association between the number of absent days and end of year math scores.
 <div style="height: 4px;"></div>
-In the context of Education Policy, it is <b>crucial</b> to understand how relationships differ between schools.
+In the context of Education Policy, it is <b>crucial</b> to understand how such relationships may differ between schools.
+Knowing where different resources are required allows us to better address educational disparities.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/tfa_schoolmeans.png" title="example image" class="img-fluid rounded z-depth-1" %}